melih-unsal/elephantllm/README.md

 # ElephantLLM

-ElephantLLM is a Python library for dealing with word pluralization.
+ElephantLLM is a Python library for dealing with increasing the input length of LLM by appending memory management system.

 ## Installation